DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-01-ucas-apply-preferences-2.md

 We need to capture and show the GT12 correspondent email/url field.
 This gets inserted into any GT12 letter template when applicants need to contact the provider to confirm something.

-We don’t have this contact data for providers yet so we can’t see if providers more commonly use an email or a link.
+We do not have this contact data for providers yet so we cannot see if providers more commonly use an email or a link.

 ## Email alerts